2026 LEAGUE RULES

 Away captain to write the name of their player on the sheet first, followed by the home captain.

-If other players turn up, they will not be allowed to play in the singles if the draw for playing twice has been made, but they can still play in the pairs.
+If other players turn up, they WILL be allowed to play in the singles, taking the places in the order of those playing twice.

 The players (home player first) shall throw for bull before the first leg of each game to decide who throws first; the first throw in each leg shall alternate thereafter and players do not throw for bull before the deciding leg.

-If two or more teams are tied on points at the end of the season, leg difference will determine the winner.
+If two or more teams are tied on points at the end of the season, leg difference will determine the final league positions.
 If leg difference is equal the results between the two sides will be used.
 If the teams still cannot be separated, then a tie will be declared.

 Matches to start at 8.00pm.
 One player is to be at the venue and ready to play not later than 8.15pm.